john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

       V,,   ..
 ```

 [A Dark Room](https://en.wikipedia.org/wiki/A_Dark_Room) was [reviewed by the New Yorker](http://www.newyorker.com/tech/elements/a-dark-room-the-best-selling-game-that-no-one-can-explain) as a game no one can explain.
-And while you might have a hard time figuring out which genre this game fits under, it is easy to understand once you start playing.
-In fact, the game starts so simply you might not think it is a game at all.
+The game either has no genre, or it is the combination of several others.
+It is a game designed for people who like exploring and playing around with things, not for someone who wants an exact copy of last year's greatest hit with updated graphics.
+The game starts so simply, you might not even think it is a real game at first.
 You are alone in the dark and you are cold.
-So start a fire.
-If the fire burns long enough, someone else might come to warm themselves by it.
-Soon you have a village of people that need your help.
-You can defend them against the terrors of the world, or go off exploring.
-There are some really fun mechanics in this game.
+So you build a fire.
+As time rolls on you have an entire village to defend.
+Or you can abandon them and explore the wilds alone.
+There are a lot of really fun, unique mechanics in this game I have never seen anywhere else.

 * [Play Online](http://adarkroom.doublespeakgames.com/)
 * [Play iOS](https://itunes.apple.com/us/app/a-dark-room/id736683061?mt=8) or [Play Android](https://play.google.com/store/apps/details?id=com.yourcompany.adarkroom&hl=en)